Belmont-Data-Collaborative/bdaic-data-lake-explorer/replit.md

 ## Overview

-Data Lake Explorer is a full-stack web application for exploring AWS S3 data lakes.
-It provides AI-powered insights and conversational dataset analysis, offering an intuitive interface for browsing, metadata viewing, and leveraging AI to understand data patterns and use cases.
-The project aims to provide comprehensive data lake management with a focus on user experience and AI-driven data exploration, enabling users to efficiently extract value from large datasets.
+Data Lake Explorer is a comprehensive full-stack web application for exploring AWS S3 data lakes with AI-powered insights, role-based access control, and intelligent data management capabilities.
+The application provides secure, scalable, and user-friendly access to large datasets with advanced filtering, AI-driven analytics, and performance optimization.
+Built with modern web technologies, it enables organizations to efficiently explore, analyze, and extract value from their data lakes while maintaining strict security and access controls.

 ## User Preferences